Are Verb's new dry shampoos the antidote to your white-parted hair?

 I'm not the only full-blown believer in the powers of dry shampoo.
 Brands have their own subsets of dedicated disciples, loyally hanging on to every puff of the various powders or sprays.
 But, admittedly, it can be hard to strike the right balance between enhancing hair texture and glazing hair with a white top coat.

 RELATED: These Are the 5 Best Anti-Aging Products, According to Thousands of Reviews

-Some brands like Bumble & Bumble ($36; Sephora) and drug-store favorite Batiste ($6.59; Target) have started offering colored aerosol dry shampoos that aim to remedy the white residue problem, but is this new version the best?
+Some brands like Bumble & Bumble ($36; Sephora) and drug-store favorite Batiste ($7; Target) have started offering colored aerosol dry shampoos that aim to remedy the white residue problem, but there might be a newer version that's even better.

 Haircare brand Verb took the consumer concern in stride and created a new dry shampoo in two shades: light and dark.
 The Austin-based brand makes products that are entirely gluten, sulfate and paraben free, and single products are always priced at $16 each.

-As a testament of their rabid fandom, Verb has accumulated 4,000 names on its waitlist already for the not-yet-released dry shampoos, according to a company representative.
+As a testament of their rabid fandom, Verb accumulated 4,000 names on its waitlist before the dry shampoos were even released, according to a company representative.

 Prior to launch on May 1 last year, the brand had been giving away five bottles of the dry shampoo each day and started a waitlist because those on it were privy to an earlier release time than the general public.
 And that waitlist blew up.

 Lucky for you, times have changed and it's easier than ever to get your hands on some refreshing powder.
 Verb's haircare products are now available on the brand's site as well as in Sephora stores and online.